 - Great academic and real world community.

-- One-on-one matching with preceptors in family medicine (FM) and other specialties.
+- One-on-one matching with preceptors in family medicine (FM) and other specialities.

-- FM residents are highly valued by the hospital and are the only permanent resident group, i.e., they do not have to compete with specialty trainees for access to specialists and specialty experiences.
+- FM residents are highly valued by the hospital and are the only permanent resident group, i.e., they do not have to compete with speciality trainees for access to specialists and speciality experiences.